marcan/takeover.sh/README.md

 ## Compatibility

-This script is designed for systems using sysvinit that support the `telinit u` command to reload `/sbin/init`.
-If your system uses something else, you will have to adapt it, or this might not work at all.
+This script is designed for init systems that support the `telinit u` command to reload the init binary.
+This includes sysvinit and systemd.
+If your init system works a different way, you will have to adapt it, or this might not work at all.
 You're on your own here.

 You should always test this in a VM first.
 You can grab a tarball of your live root filesystem, extract it into a VM image, get your VM up and running (boot